CIA activities in Peru: 1963

 A NIE addressed the "prospect for an elected civil government" and the problems it would face.
 The first conclusion was that pressures for change, in a society going through urbanization and industrialization, would take many years to relieve.

 Peru is now under a junta that seized power in July 1962, to prevent the Alianza Popular Revolucionaria Americana (APRA), a left populist but anti-Communist party established in 1924.
 APRA was originally revolutionary but now seeks to participate in the political process.
 The junta has failed to create a coalition that would be sure to defeat APRA, in the election it committed to have in June 1963.

 Since the military can control the outcome, they would do whatever they considered necessary to prevent leftists such as APRA, or Communist groups, taking power.
 The security apparatus is capable of dealing with anything short of a major uprising or guerilla war.

 "In the past, Peruvian Governments have been unwilling to make the sacrifices or to risk the political liabilities of programs aimed at bringing about fundamental social and economic change.
 Now, however, Peru faces a situation in which political stability is becoming more and more dependent on the ability and disposition of governments to respond effectively to popular demands for economic well-being and security.
 This situation augurs a breakup of the existing structure of the Peruvian society and economy.
 Unless the forces of moderation are able to bring about orderly change, radical leadership will probably get the chance to try its method."

 1997

-As early as 1997, the State Department annual human rights report's chapter about Peru described the massive power SIN had acquired under Vladimiro Montesinos, head of the Peruvian National Intelligence Service's (Spanish: Servicio de Inteligencia Nacional or SIN) direction and its use against domestic political opponents.
+As early as 1997, the State Department annual human rights report's chapter about Peru described the massive power SIN had acquired under Vladimiro Montesinos, head of the Peruvian National Intelligence Service's (Spanish: Servicio de Inteligencia Nacional or SIN), and its use against domestic political opponents.
 Despite those concerns, arms sales to the Fujimori regime by the U.S. government and U.S.-licensed companies nearly quadrupled in 1998 to $4.42 million, compared to $1.17 million in 1997.